cloudant-labs/slate/docs2017/src/tutorials/create_query.md

     The query results appear in the right pane.

    ![Query 3 results](../images/dashboard_query3_results.png)
 </p>
 </li>
-The documents for Anna and Greg Greene appear in the left pane ordered by first name.

-For more information about Cloudant-related topics, see [Cloudant Documentation](https://console.ng.bluemix.net/docs/services/Cloudant/cloudant.html#overview).
+For more information about Cloudant-related topics, see the [Cloudant Documentation](https://console.ng.bluemix.net/docs/services/Cloudant/cloudant.html#overview).